An oral retinoic acid “a miracle treatment” for acne

 Is Accutane the first choice for very bad acne?

-No, some of the severe cases of acne will still respond to more gentle treatments if alternative treatments have never been tried.
+No – some severe cases of acne will still respond to more gentle treatments if alternative treatments have never been tried.
 Dr. Shafa will consult with you regarding your options.

 What are the side effects?

-The result of Accutane treatment on severe acne is dramatic, however; the side effects can range from mild and reversible to life threatening in rare cases.
+The result of Accutane treatment on severe acne is dramatic.
+However, the side effects can range from mild and reversible to life-threatening in rare cases.
 For more extensive information, please search online about the side effects of Accutane.
-I will review a few of the most common side effects and a few of serious unwanted effects as well:
+The most common side effects and a few serious unwanted effects are listed below:

-The most common side effects of Accutane include dry skin, dry mucous membrane (mouth and nose) and cracks in the corners of the mouth (cheilitis).
-Joint pain and and an increase in blood cholesterol and triglyceride levels is possible but not common.
+The most common side effects of Accutane include dry skin, dry mucous membrane (mouth and nose), and cracks in the corners of the mouth (cheilitis).
+Joint pain and an increase in blood cholesterol and triglyceride levels are possible but not common.

 Serious side effects of Accutane include danger for an unborn fetus.
-Accutane must NEVER be taken while a patient is pregnant or at risk of becoming pregnant, therefore double contraceptive is required for female patient on Accutane.
+Accutane must NEVER be taken while a patient is pregnant or at risk of becoming pregnant, therefore double contraceptive is required for female patients on Accutane.
 Remember that Accutane kills rapidly dividing cells and therefore affects the fetus severely for the same reason.
-Mothers that are breastfeeding must also avoid.
-Accutane.
+Mothers that are breastfeeding must also avoid Accutane.